xarantolus/jsonextract/README.md

 ### Other examples
 There are also examples in the [`examples`](examples/) subdirectory.

-The [string example](examples/string/main.go) shows how to use the package to quickly get all JSON objects/arrays in a string, it uses an [`strings.Reader`](https://pkg.go.dev/strings#NewReader) for that.
+The [string example](examples/string/main.go) shows how to use the package to quickly get all JSON objects/arrays in a string, it uses a [`strings.Reader`](https://pkg.go.dev/strings#NewReader) for that.

 The [`stackoverflow-chart` example](examples/stackoverflow-chart/main.go) shows how to extract the reputation chart data of a StackOverflow user.
 Extracted data is then used to draw the same chart using Go: